unifiedjs/handbook/readme.md

 They're the integral data structure in the unified ecosystem.
 Most plugins operate solely on the AST, receiving it as an argument and then returning a new AST afterwards.

-Your most basic plugin looks like the following (where tree is an AST):
+Your most basic plugin looks like the following (where the tree is an AST):

 ```js
 module.exports = options => tree => {